Trautwein shines as Mean Green down UTSA

 Trautwein’s 17 strikeouts helped set a new single-season career high with 184 strikeouts, topping her previous career best of 169 in 2019.
 The senior now has 47 career complete games and seven on the season.

-Trautwein would go on to strike out the side in the first, second, fourth and seventh innings in route to her 10th win of the season.
-She would allow her only hit of the game with two outs in the third and issue her one walk with two outs in the sixth to help secure the 30th win of the season.
+Trautwein went on to strike out the side in the first, second, fourth and seventh innings en route to her 10th win of the season.
+She would allow her only hit of the game with two outs in the third and issued her one walk with two outs in the sixth to help secure the 30th win of the season.

 “I don’t ever expect to win less than 30 games, I want to win 30-plus games a year,” DeLong added.
 “That’s where we’re headed as a program, I’m proud of our kids with what we’ve overcome this year and where we’re headed.”

-The Mean Green would add a run in the fourth after another DerMargosian double would give way to an RBI double from Tayla Evans for her 31st RBI of the year, a career high.
+The Mean Green added a run in the fourth after another DerMargosian double gave way to an RBI double from Tayla Evans for her 31st RBI of the year, a career high.